mativ123/code-notes/README.md

 # My code notes
-Just my notes for the languages that i think needs notes. at the moment this includes:
+Just my notes for languages like:
 * c++

-there will probably never be added any other languages.
+There will probably never be added any other languages.

-To get the full experience use an application called [obsidian](https://obsidian.md/).
-It is on pacman for arch users *(also on snap if you dont)*.
+To get the full experience use a free application called [obsidian](https://obsidian.md/).
+It is on pacman for arch users *(also on snap if you're not)*.
 Windows and mac is also supported.

+Obsidian is also really good so consider using it yourself.